-Drawing inspiration from our traditional bottles, our fountain equipment is branded with an engaging collage of consumer-submitted photos that are inspired by the business themes of our retail partners and the regions in which they are located.
-Our fountain offerings include traditional flavors such as Cane Sugar Free Cola, as well as Cane Sugar sweetened Ginger Ale, Orange & Cream, Root Beer and Lemon Lime.
+Drawing inspiration from our traditional bottles, our fountain equipment and cups are branded with an engaging collage of consumer-submitted photos that are inspired by the business themes of our retail partners and the regions in which they are located.
+Our fountain offerings include traditional flavors such as Cane Sugar Cola, Sugar Free Cola, as well as cane sugar sweetened Ginger Ale, Orange & Cream, Root Beer and Lemon Lime.
 Rounding out the lineup are two of our most popular cane sugar flavors, Berry Lemonade and Green Apple.
 We have developed other products in select markets that include teas, lemonade, vitamin enhanced waters, hydration beverages, as well as naturally flavored sparkling waters.

 We continue to see growing interest from larger quick service restaurants, corporate accounts, retailers, celebrity chefs and a variety of other outlets looking for differentiated offerings in their fountain soda.
+In 2019, we secured a 17 location pizzeria chain in Western Washington, which we believe reflects our ability to appeal to larger sized quick service restaurant chains.
 We feel that Jones on fountain enhances the consumer experience, while appealing to a broad demographic.
 Our national brand awareness and customer-centric approach make us unique compared to other craft soda competitors within this category.